tonyelewis/tonyelewis.github.io/_drafts/anti-signed-for-life.markdown

 ...you still get the same surprising result because {% ihighlight c++ %}size(){% endihighlight %} returns an unsigned type.
 And you'll encounter these unsigneds are all over the standard library and even in the language itself (eg {% ihighlight c++ %}alignof(){% endihighlight %}, {% ihighlight c++ %}sizeof(){% endihighlight %} and {% ihighlight c++ %}sizeof...(){% endihighlight %}).

+You may have your own opinions about whether you like that fact.
+But it is a fact and it's a fact I can't see changing any time soon.

 So if you want to purge the {% ihighlight c++ %}unsigned{% endihighlight %} keyword from your code, be my guest.
 But let's acknowledge that that won't actually solve the problem, it'll only sweep some manifestations of it under the carpet.